 This activity let’s our little learners build the cutest penguin posse you’ve ever seen, while mastering those important high frequency words.
 Committing those sight words, heart words, or other “non-decodable” words to memory are crucial for students while reading.
 Mastering these can really help with fluency, prosody and overall comprehension.

 With this activity, students will LOVE practicing spelling, reading, and mastering all kinds of important words with these adorable penguins.
 Kids will grab a glacier, read the word, and get to constructing their team of penguins to correctly spell the word.
 This activity includes FRY’s First 100 Words AND a bonus editable version for you to add your own words!

 I really hope you enjoyed learning about some fun and engaging winter themed literacy activities!
 If you love these, you can grab the jam packed bundle HERE!

+I really hope you enjoyed learning about some fun and engaging winter themed literacy activities!
 Don’t forget to subscribe to my email list!
-You will get the most up to date tips, tricks, and classroom projects… and of course more fun FREEBIES including the winter digraph FREEBIE!
+Not only will you get the most up to date tips, tricks, and classroom projects… and of course more fun FREEBIES including the winter letter tracing FREEBIE!
 If you would like to learn about this and other things happening in my classroom follow me @sweetnsauerfirsties on Instagram.

 To follow me on TPT and get all the latest updates on HALF OFF new products, click HERE!